Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 New Roses, New Garden Plan

 We’re reevaluating, simplifying design, and planning for less work and more enjoyment.
 And making sure plants are pet safe and not toxic.
-We improved the back garden fence to keep Shadow-Pup from great escapes, and a safe area for Bravo-Dawg to lounge.
-I’m planning a memory garden for Bravo, Magic, Seren and my very first furry muse.
+We improved the back garden fence to keep Shadow-Pup from great escapes.
+I’ve planned a memory garden for Bravo, Magic, Seren and my very first furry muse.
 And Shadow can “help” us as we continue to clear away dead roses and volunteer trees.

 Removing multitudes of 20+-year-old dead rose roots proved daunting.
 The rosette disease, though, lives on in the dead parts of the rose (it’s a virus spread by mites) so I had to eliminate them before planting new bushes.
 I found a solution and purchased a Mister Honeysuckle “shrub buster.”
 With leverage, it pops even stubborn roots out of the ground.